mhadam/snowplow.wiki-fork/setup-guide/3-setup-enrich/configurable-enrichments/SQL-Query-enrichment.md

 The SQL Query Enrichment lets you perform dimension widening on a Snowplow event via your own internal relational database.

+This is the field which this enrichment will augment:

+* derived_contexts

 ### Database support

 Currently supported database types: